SteveKChiu/CoreDataMonk/README.md

 ----------------------------------------

 By default CoreDataMonk provides three tier setup of `NSManagedObjectContext`, it looks like the following.
-Note the `CoreDataTransaction` is temporary, it is created and then released after completed.
+Note the `CoreDataUpdateContext` is temporary, it is created and then released after completed.

 ````
-TRANSACTION                                 <-- MAIN.beginUpdate
+UPDATE                                     <-- MAIN.beginUpdate
-[CoreDataTransaction]
+[CoreDataUpdateContext]
 (NSManagedObjectContext/PrivateQueue)
         |
         |